 After receiving the report of the shooting, the police were quickly in pursuit of the suspect.
 At Stoneleigh the officer heard that a trap had been seen driving through the village at speed.
 On arrival at Weston-under-Wetherley he came across an empty trap at the side of the road.
 Soon after, while entering Wappenbury another police officer arrived and they were approached by the suspects brother, William Rainbow.
 He told them that Reuben had shot himself.

-Meanwhile back at Kenilworth, despite removing the bullet, Dr Clarke could not save Brewer.
+Meanwhile, back at Kenilworth, despite removing the bullet, Dr Clarke could not save Brewer.
 He died the following afternoon (30th October) and was still conscious right up until a few minutes before his death.
 He was a Catholic, and after hearing of the tragedy the Right Rev. Monseigneur Souter attended him, and was present at the time of his death.

 Inquest of John Reuben Rainbow